codebymatt/runtime/README.md

 # runtime
 Track and visualise your runs.

+**Note**: work on this project has stalled, mainly due to the fact I've stopped running outside as much since Ireland is cold in the winter, and exercise is far more enjoyable inside gyms with roofs.

 RunTime lets you record how far and fast you run, and then helps you track your progress using beautiful visualisations.
 The word *beautiful* is key here, otherwise I'll never use it.